pic

 Gotcha 3: Barrier Functions

 Barrier functions are an effective technique to mitigate type instabilities.
-However, it's essential to remember that the parent function may remain type unstable.
-When this is the case, if we fail to resolve the type instability before executing a repeated operation, the performance cost of the type instability will be incurred multiple times.
+However, keep in mind that the parent function may remain type unstable.
+When this occurs and instability isn't resolved before executing a repeated operation, the associated performance penalty will be incurred multiple times.

 To illustrate this point, let's revisit the last example involving a vector of vectors.
 Below, we present two incorrect approaches to using a barrier function, followed by a demonstration of its proper application.